* Ford January China sales down 18 pct y/y

 The Dearborn, Michigan-based carmaker is hoping to shift gears in China under chief executive Jim Hackett, with a focus on electric commercial cars and vans, which China is encouraging in a bid to clean up its polluted and congested city centres.

-"As we reposition our Ford business in China, SUVs (sports utility vehicles), luxury and commercial vehicles are key priorities of our strategy this year," Fleet said.
+"As we reposition our Ford business in China, SUVs (sports utility vehicles), luxury and commercial vehicles are key priorities of our strategy this year," Peter Fleet, head of Ford's Asia Pacific operations, said in a statement.